kevinrb/CourseProject_Coursera_GCData/CodeBook.md

 67|subject|Subject's ID|Numeric|[1,30]
 68|activity|Activities performed by the Subjects|String|["WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"]

-## Data-specific Information for: tidydatameans.csv
+## Data-specific Information for: tidydatameans.txt

 The values of the variables from position 3 until the end are the mean per subject and activity of each variable.